tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper v0.4.1.md

 - Do not qualify as profit
 - Do not constitute a recognized loss

-They are simply recorded as inventory and carried forward as vault-held assets, subject to user authorization for future cycles.
+They are recorded as inventory and may remain in the vault after cycle close.

 ---